chythram1/FrankOceanSongRecommender/README.md

-# Frank Ocean Song Finder 🌊
+# Frank Ocean Song Recommender 🌊

 A dreamy, ML-powered song recommender that uses **TextBlob sentiment analysis** to match your emotions to the perfect Frank Ocean track.
+As a huge Frank Ocean fan, what other better way is there to practice machine learning! :)

 ![Frank Ocean Song Finder](./preview.png)